McMasterRS/lm_building-modern-SPAs/conclusion.md

 ---
 layout: default
 title: Conclusion
-nav_order: 12
+nav_order: 13
 ---

 # Conclusion

-Throughout this learning module, we learned the basics of styling Material UI components to conform to the McMaster Digital Brand Standards.
+Throughout this learning module, we learned the basics of styling Material UI components using the McMaster Digital Brand Standards as an example of a consistent theme.
 We also covered the basics of mobile user interface design and we learned how to evaluate a website for AODA compliance using the Wave tool.
 You created a single-page application using Next.js and MUI that contains the following UI elements and features:
-- A McMaster favicon
+- A custom favicon
 - Styled text using the `Typography` component
 - A theme that uses the McMaster Heritage Maroon and Heritage Gold colors
 - A styled responsive navigation bar with two configurations depending on the screen size